Life at SNRE

 It's not all classes and research at SNRE.
 Working hard to become part of the next generation of environmental leaders is only part of your University of Michigan experience.
-You'll also network and bond with colleagues in the Dana Building, join in SNRE's annual traditions, maybe catch some Big 10 Wolverine Football action, and explore all the culture and fun Ann Arbor has to offer.
+You'll also network and bond with colleagues at events, join in SNRE's annual traditions, maybe catch some Big 10 Wolverine Football action, and explore all the culture and fun Ann Arbor has to offer.

 Students do much of their classwork inside the century-old Samuel T. Dana Building.
 Despite its historic registry, the Dana Building is a state-of-the-art example of a green renovation, featuring materials that were recycled or manufactured from renewable resources.

 Inside the Dana Building, environmental principles are not only taught but also upheld and demonstrated to the community.
-Its sun and shade gardens are landscaped exclusively with native plants.
-It has earned LEED Gold certification from the U.S. Green Building Council.
+Its sun and shade gardens are landscaped exclusively with native plants, and it has earned LEED Gold certification from the U.S. Green Building Council.

 Because city and campus life are elaborately interwoven, Ann Arbor has a bustling and varied nightlife with restaurants, bars, cafes, and entertainment venues for every taste and temperament.
 With nearly 114,000 permanent residents, there are things to do year-round.
 Visit Uniquely Michigan to find out more.